-- Early engagement with Aboriginal communities/knowledge holders through a structured engagement strategy - The establishment of an Aboriginal reference group to inform planning - The development of a site specific Connecting with Country framework, and a co-design process125 to establishing cultural design principles, based on respectful and collaborative engagement throughout the planning, development and construction stage - An appreciation by the project teams of the concept of Aboriginal inter-connectedness with Country https://www.aboriginalaffairs.nsw.gov.au/pdfs/new-knowledge/Weaving-Knowledges-codesign-report-FINAL.pdf (April 2021).
+- Early engagement with Aboriginal communities/knowledge holders through a structured engagement strategy - The establishment of an Aboriginal reference group to inform planning - The development of a site specific Connecting with Country framework, and a co-design process to establishing cultural design principles, based on respectful and collaborative engagement throughout the planning, development and construction stage - An appreciation by the project teams of the concept of Aboriginal inter-connectedness with Country

-123 Australian Heritage Commission, 2002.
+Australian Heritage Commission, 2002.
 Ask First: a guide to respecting Indigenous heritage places and values.

-124 Australia ICOMOS, 2013.
+Australia ICOMOS, 2013.
 Burra Charter -The Australian ICOMOS Charter for Places of Cultural Significance.
+3.

-3. 125 Department of Aboriginal Affairs, 2018.
+&lt;sup>125 Department of Aboriginal Affairs, 2018.
 Weaving Knowledges: Knowledge exchange, co-design and community-based participatory research and evaluation in Aboriginal communities.
 Accessed at: